 - 1/2 teaspoon each dried thyme, marjoram, crushed red pepper

 - 1 quart each vegetable and chicken stock

 - 2 cups water or 1 cup water and 1 cup white wine

 - 2 tablespoons fresh lemon juice (added near end)

 Toppings: 1/4 cup sour cream or plain yogurt mixed with freshly ground black pepper

 Tortilla chips with seeds

 In an 8-qt stockpot, heat oil over medium heat and add celery, onion, carrots, and potatoes.
-Dust with a bit of salt and pepper and cook, stirring, five minutes or so.
-Add everything else except the lemon juice.
+Sprinkle with a pinch each of salt and pepper and cook, stirring, five minutes or so.
+Add everything else except the lemon juice, including a teaspoon each salt and pepper.
 Stir and raise heat to high.
 Heat to boiling; reduce heat and simmer.
 Cook until peas and vegetables are tender, about an hour.
 Add lemon juice.
 Taste and adjust seasonings.
 Puree using an immersion blender or in batches in the food processor.
 If you’d like a chunkier soup, leave it as is or crush briefly with a potato masher.
 Serve hot with seeded tortilla chips and a dollop of peppered sour cream for toppings.

 Sing a new song,